Get to know our Board members

 Bio:

 Katherine believes that access to mental health support is essential.
 In 2020, her sister died from suicide after a long battle with mental illness.
-Since then, Katherine has focused on volunteering in this area, including as the Board Chair for a local women’s shelter.
+Since then, Katherine has focused on volunteering in this area, including as the Board Chair for a local women’s shelter.“I want to do whatever I can to help others living with mental illness,” she explained.

 Katherine worked for almost 30 years as a senior executive in the federal public service.
 She held various positions covering policy, human resources, and mental health.
 Notably, Katherine completed an interchange assignment with the Mental Health Commission of Canada as a visiting executive.
 She currently works part-time as an adjudicator for a federal tribunal in addition to her volunteer positions.